worthmine/Text-Password-AutoMigration/README.md

     It must be a Boolen, default is 1.

-    If it was set as 0, you can generate more strong passwords with generate()
+    If it was set as 0, you can generate stronger passwords with generate()

         $pwd = Text::Pasword::AutoMiglation->new( readability => 0 );